githubteacher/devs-part1-aug/rjsmatmit-bio.md

 - [ ] This is now a _checklist._
 - [ ] Because checklists are _great._

-- Enjoys Douzo in Back Bay (http://douzosushi.com/)
+- Enjoys Douzo in Back Bay (http://douzosushi.com/) - 131 Dartmouth Street, Boston, MA 02116